vinyldns/vinyldns/modules/docs/src/main/mdoc/api/get-user.md

 # Get User

-Gets a user corresponding to the given identifier (user ID or username)
+Gets a user corresponding to the given identifier (user ID or username).

 #### HTTP REQUEST